 Because, as the Star-Telegram had reported on April 7, 1914, a recent typhoid epidemic had been blamed on polluted water from the Trinity River distributed by the Holly Street waterworks.
 The city pumped both artesian water and river water.
 Artesian water was thought to be safer.

-That little area shown in the 1920 Rogers map was busy in 1914.
-See the circle on the map labeled “Tandy Lake Stop”?
+Let’s look again at the 1920 Rogers map.
+It reveals a lot.
+See the circle on the map labeled “Tandy Lake Stop” north of Polytechnic Cemetery?
 That squiggle just to the right of “Stop” is Tandy Lake.
-This is the only map I have seen that shows Tandy Lake, which had been a popular recreation destination since the late nineteenth century but was greatly reduced in area by 1920.
+This is the only map I have seen that shows Tandy Lake, which had been a popular recreation area since the late nineteenth century but was greatly reduced in area by 1920.